-- FDG is a glucose analogue.
-The rationale for its use in oncology is based on the typically increased rate of glycolysis in tumors compared to normal tissue.
-FDG is transported into tumor cells via glucose transport proteins, usually up-regulated in tumor cells.
-Once internalized FDG is phosphorylated to FDG-6-phosphate; it does not progress any further along the glycolytic pathway and becomes substantially metabolically - it does not progress any further along the glycolytic pathway and becomes substantially metabolically trapped.
-FDG uptake is not specific for tumor cells and there are some normal tissues and other processes - 114 with increased glucose turnover, e.g. infection and inflammation that show elevated uptake or - 115 accumulation of FDG.
+- 113 FDG is a glucose analogue.
+The rationale for its use in oncology is based on the typically increased rate of - glycolysis in tumors compared to normal tissue.
+FDG is transported into tumor cells via glucose transport - proteins, usually up-regulated in tumor cells.
+Once internalized FDG is phosphorylated to FDG-6-phosphate; - it does not progress any further along the glycolytic pathway and becomes substantially metabolically - trapped.
+FDG uptake is not specific for tumor cells and there are some normal tissues and other processes - 118 with increased glucose turnover, e.g. infection and inflammation, that show elevated uptake or - 119 accumulation of FDG.